Welcome. You’ve hit upon a great find. Let us tell you some more…

 Our very own Dales Countryside Museum is hosting ‘The Final Bite’ as part of the Yorkshire Dales Cheese Festival; it is a mini hub event celebrating local produce and has a farmers’ market style.This event, showcasing small, local businesses, will run from 10am to 4pm on Sunday 22 September 2019.
 Entrance to this event is FREE!

-We already have a cracking line-up of businesses attending, but look out for more coming soon...
+We have a cracking line-up of businesses attending...

 Where to start!
 We have some marvellous local cheese producers, including start-up business Long Churn Cheese, run by a young couple who produce sheep’s milk cheeses - they will be giving a talk about their journey into the world of dairy-sheep farming and cheese making.

 The Home Farmer will also be there - another popular, new business on the scene whose milk vending machines have been a massive hit and who are now set to launch their own raw cheese in September – super exciting!